 - Peel the bananas and cut into approximately 1/4-inch slices.
 Place in an airtight container and freeze for several hours or overnight until frozen solid.

 - In a food processor, combine the frozen bananas, peanut butter, and nondairy milk.
-Process until the bananas are broken down to bits, then stop the machine to scrape down.
+Process until the bananas are broken down to bits, then stop the machine to scrape down the side of the container.

-- Process again until the mixture is completely smooth and creamy, adding a bit more nondairy milk if need be.
+- Add the chocolate chips and process again until the mixture is completely smooth and creamy, adding a bit more nondairy milk if need be.

 - Scrape the banana mixture into a container and refreeze for an hour or two, or until firm to the touch.